-1. What is a VA mortgage loan?
+1. What is a VA home mortgage?

-The U.S. Department of Veterans Affairs (VA) makes it easier for veterans and current members of the military to afford a home.
-Requiring no down payment and no private mortgage insurance, these loans can cut both your up-front costs and monthly payment costs.
+A VA mortgage is a type of home loan the U.S. Department of Veterans Affairs (VA) backs.
+This government agency makes it easier for veterans and current military members to afford a home.
+This mortgage requires no down payment, no private mortgage insurance, and has attractive low mortgage rates.

-Most traditional mortgages want you to put down a hefty 20 percent down payment.
-If you cannot afford the down payment, you’ll have to pay private mortgage insurance (PMI) on top of your monthly mortgage payment—an extra fee to ensure your lender gets paid even if you cannot make your payments.
+Most traditional mortgages want you to put a hefty 20 percent down payment.
+If you cannot afford the down payment, you’ll have to pay private mortgage insurance (PMI) on top of your monthly mortgage payment.
+That extra fee ensures your lender gets paid even if you cannot make your payments.

 3. Who is eligible for a VA mortgage loan?